shraddhargupta/selenium-python-gui/README.md

 # selenium-python-gui
-This Framework is designed in python using selenium and pytest for automating GUI testing
+This framework is designed in python using selenium and pytest for automating GUI testing